Aid Groups Say They've Never Faced A Challenge Like The Novel Coronavirus

 "If we're overwhelmed with a wave of patients in a place like Port au Prince, Haiti, a lot of those people will simply not survive because we don't have the ventilators," says Benoit.
 "We're going to have to face the impossible choices that the Italian physicians and nurses have had to face.
 We will have to turn away a lot of people."

 Benoit says that Doctors Without Borders has already had to pause some of their life-saving medical programs due to COVID-19.
-In Haiti, for example, the group has had to convert some burn units and trauma centers into coronavirus facilities.
+In Haiti, for example, the group has stopped admissions in the Drouillard burn hospital in Port-au-Prince in order to respond to the COVID-19 outbreak.

 In spite of everything, all hope is not lost